This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Significance of the day

-On January 26, 1950, the Indian Constitution came into force across the country.
-The Constituent Assembly worked for almost three years and garnered inputs from over sixty other countries’ constitutions to prepare the draft.
+The Indian Constitution came into force across the country on January 26, 1950.
+The Constituent Assembly worked for almost three years to prepare the draft, garnering input from over sixty other countries’ constitutions.
 It was finally adopted on November 26, 1949, and two months later, it became effective in all the states and union territories.

 The Constitution is the supreme law of the country, empowering its citizens with certain rights as well as assigning them some responsibilities.
 That’s why the signing is commemorated as Republic Day.